 The final budget for the Tokyo Olympics is estimated at US$12.6 billion, with some debating that the actual costs are 10 times higher as preparations for the big event had begun in 2013.
-Cancellation of the event would mean that the contraction of the gross domestic product (0.7% to 1.5% in 2020.
+Cancellation of the event would mean that the contraction of the gross domestic product (GDP) of Japan would double from 0.7% to 1.5% in 2020.
 Japan is the world’s third-largest economy, which should be getting some stimulus for investment flow from the 2020 Olympics.

 Referring to the economic impact the coronavirus would have on the economy, a long-time resident of Japan, Baden Firth, told The Millennial Source: “The importance of inbound tourism to the broader Japanese economy is finally sinking in – ironically, owing to its sudden decline.
 Measures are being taken to prop up SMEs, but the real question is: When will the tourists return?
 No amount of government stimulation will suffice if they don’t come back.
 Many exposed businesses will struggle to survive”